 Now that you know some of the symptoms you might experience, here are some tips for how to take care of yourself, or someone you care about after an abortion.
 During the actual abortion process is when the strongest physical effects can occur but some of these symptoms happen after the fact for both abortion pills and in-office abortion procedures.
 If you are supporting a friend during or after an abortion, remember to listen and let them tell you what they want or need.

 Most people choose to wear loose, comfortable clothing, and warm socks during and after their abortion.
 The abortion pill can cause chills so a soft, fuzzy, warm blanket can feel nice.
 A heating pad or hot water bottle is one of the best ways to soothe cramping – they can make a great gift too and you can even make your own.
 Here’s an easy tutorial with 3 different ways to make a homemade heat pad.
-For some, medication abortion can cause both chills and hot sweats, so you might keep an ice pack and a heating pad nearby and alternate between the two as needed.
+For some, the abortion pill can cause both chills and hot sweats, so you might keep an ice pack and a heating pad nearby and alternate between the two as needed.

 It’s also a good idea to stay hydrated so keep a water bottle close and refill it often.
 If experiencing nausea, herbal teas like ginger, peppermint, or chamomile can help settle an upset stomach.
 Not a tea drinker?
 Ginger ale works great too!
 You can also try chewing on a small piece of raw ginger or sucking on ginger candy.